snail123815/IBL-bioinfomatics-wiki/docs/source/blis/blis_get_access.md

 ---
 ```

 BLIS is currently a semi-managed computer by University ISSC.
 It is connected to the ULCN account system.
+As a result:
-As a result, your username = ULCN user name, password = ULCN password, and the password will change as you change your ULCN password.
+- Your username = ULCN user name
+- Your password = ULCN password

+The password will change as you change your ULCN password.

 To use BLIS you will need access to a command line prompt.
-For OSX (Apple operating system) and Linux users, the command line is already installed, you can bring it up by typing "terminal" in spotlight, in OSX, or its equivalent for the specific distribution, or distro, in Linux.
-For Windows users, the prefered option will be WSL2 (Windows Subsystem for Linux) with the default distro: Ubuntu.
-You can find more detailed instruccions on how to install it [here](https://learn.microsoft.com/en-us/windows/wsl/install).
+- For MacOS (Apple operating system) users, the command line application  is called "Terminal", you can bring it up by typing "Terminal" in the spotlight.
+- For Linux users, open the "terminal" application (sometimes it is also called "shell").
+- For Windows users, the preferred option will be WSL2 (Windows Subsystem for Linux) with the default Linux distribution.
+You can find more detailed instructions on how to install it [here](https://learn.microsoft.com/en-us/windows/wsl/setup/environmentl).

 ## Request for access